-Dear Mr. Gillham:
+Dear Mr. Pinkston:

-Listed below are the audit exceptions and recommendations from the final audit work we performed for you, and are referred to in your audit report.
-Please review them very carefully, along with the review copy of your audit report.
+Listed below are the audit exceptions and recommendations from the final audit work we performed for you.
+Please review it very carefully, along with the review copy of your audit report.
 If you have questions or desire additional information, please call us so that any discrepancies may be resolved.

-The following section contains the exceptions relayed to management that are control deficiencies, which are not included, but which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
+The following section contains the exceptions relayed to management that are control deficiencies, which are not included or referred to in the audit report, but which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.